salesforcecli/plugin-packaging/messages/bundle_install.md

 # flags.dev-hub-org.summary

-Org ID of the dev hub org where the bundle was created.
+Org ID of the Dev Hub org where the bundle was created.

 # flags.dev-hub-org.description